thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 ```

 > If you're using [IdentityDbContext](https://msdn.microsoft.com/en-us/library/microsoft.aspnet.identity.entityframework.identitydbcontext(v=vs.108).aspx) instead of DbContext,
-you should inherit from class `AuditIdentityDbContext`.
+you can install the package `Audit.EntityFramework.Identity` or `Audit.EntityFramework.Identity.Core` and inherit from the class `AuditIdentityDbContext` instead of `AuditDbContext`.

 ## Without inheritance